HackkScript/Domain_Password_Spray/README.md

 **Description**

-`Domain_Password_Spray.ps1` is a powerful PowerShell script designed for Red Teaming activities.
-It reads a list of usernames from a file and verifies their credentials using a specified password.
-If the credentials are valid, it prints a message indicating that the username has been "pwned" in green color and saves the output messages to a specified text file.

-This script can help Red Teaming efforts by spraying a password to every domain user in the organization, identifying accounts that use the same password.
-It's crafted to bypass Antivirus and EDR solutions, making it a valuable tool in your security testing toolkit.
+`Domain_Password_Spray.ps1` is a PowerShell script that checks a list of usernames against a single supplied password to identify potentially compromised (or "pwned") accounts.
+It’s useful for detecting weak password reuse across accounts in environments like Active Directory.

+The script supports:
+`Resume capability`: Automatically keeps track of progress so it can resume from where it left off.
+`Throttling`: Adds a delay between each authentication attempt to avoid account lockouts or throttling by the authentication system.
+`Output logging`: Stores all successfully authenticated (pwned) usernames in a specified output file.

+⚠️ `Use responsibly`.
+This tool should only be used for authorized auditing and security testing within your own infrastructure.

 **Features**